 Most major brands offer HVAC UV air purifiers.
 The bulbs last anywhere from 9 to 14 months.

-To keep your heating and cooling equipment at its best, ensure you’re replacing these lights around that date.
+To keep your heating and cooling unit at its best, check you’re replacing these lights around this date.

 This is also a great time for your annual air handler or furnace maintenance.
-An HVAC specialist like Jack Nelson Service Experts can complete service that will keep your system in excellent health for a long time.
+An HVAC specialist like Jack Nelson Service Experts can do a tune-up that will keep your system in excellent health for a long time.

-Want to discover more about UV lights or request an appointment?
-Contact the Jack Nelson Service Experts Experts at 918-212-8927 or contact us online right away.
+Want to find out more about UV lights or request an appointment?
+Get in touch with the Jack Nelson Service Experts Experts at 918-212-8927 or contact us online now.